Canopy Growth Co. (NASDAQ:CGC) Shares Sold by Bank Julius Baer & Co. Ltd Zurich

 Bank Julius Baer & Co.
-Ltd Zurich lessened its stake in shares of Canopy Growth Co.
-(NASDAQ:CGC) by 41.3% in the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 2,619 shares of the company’s stock after selling 1,845 shares during the period.
+Ltd Zurich lessened its stake in Canopy Growth Co.
+(NASDAQ:CGC) by 41.3% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 2,619 shares of the company’s stock after selling 1,845 shares during the period.
 Bank Julius Baer & Co.
-Ltd Zurich’s holdings in Canopy Growth were worth $84,000 as of its most recent filing with the Securities & Exchange Commission.
+Ltd Zurich’s holdings in Canopy Growth were worth $84,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other institutional investors and hedge funds also recently added to or reduced their stakes in CGC.
-Vestor Capital LLC raised its holdings in Canopy Growth by 11.6% in the 4th quarter.
-Vestor Capital LLC now owns 3,548 shares of the company’s stock valued at $87,000 after acquiring an additional 369 shares during the last quarter.
-Sfmg LLC lifted its stake in Canopy Growth by 1.5% during the first quarter.
-Sfmg LLC now owns 32,815 shares of the company’s stock worth $1,051,000 after purchasing an additional 475 shares in the last quarter.
-Trustcore Financial Services LLC lifted its stake in Canopy Growth by 29.8% during the fourth quarter.
-Trustcore Financial Services LLC now owns 2,180 shares of the company’s stock worth $54,000 after purchasing an additional 500 shares in the last quarter.
-Financial Partners Group Inc lifted its stake in Canopy Growth by 8.6% during the first quarter.
-Financial Partners Group Inc now owns 7,314 shares of the company’s stock worth $234,000 after purchasing an additional 582 shares in the last quarter.
-Finally, SOA Wealth Advisors LLC. acquired a new position in Canopy Growth during the fourth quarter worth $30,000.
-Hedge funds and other institutional investors own 12.73% of the company’s stock.
+A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in CGC.
+Voloridge Investment Management LLC acquired a new stake in shares of Canopy Growth during the fourth quarter worth about $21,249,000.
+ETF Managers Group LLC boosted its stake in shares of Canopy Growth by 12.9% during the fourth quarter.
+ETF Managers Group LLC now owns 2,955,631 shares of the company’s stock worth $72,827,000 after buying an additional 338,119 shares during the period.
+Maple Rock Capital Partners Inc. acquired a new stake in shares of Canopy Growth during the fourth quarter worth about $8,131,000.
+Credit Suisse AG boosted its stake in shares of Canopy Growth by 79.7% during the fourth quarter.
+Credit Suisse AG now owns 564,969 shares of the company’s stock worth $13,920,000 after buying an additional 250,523 shares during the period.
+Finally, LPL Financial LLC boosted its stake in shares of Canopy Growth by 59.1% during the fourth quarter.
+LPL Financial LLC now owns 602,519 shares of the company’s stock worth $14,846,000 after buying an additional 223,736 shares during the period.
+Institutional investors own 12.73% of the company’s stock.

+CGC has been the subject of several recent research reports.
+Cormark downgraded shares of Canopy Growth from a “market perform” rating to a “reduce” rating in a research note on Wednesday, February 10th.
+Cantor Fitzgerald decreased their target price on shares of Canopy Growth from $62.00 to $35.00 and set a “neutral” rating for the company in a research note on Friday, April 9th.
+Benchmark downgraded shares of Canopy Growth from a “buy” rating to a “hold” rating in a research report on Wednesday, February 10th.
+Bank of America assumed coverage on shares of Canopy Growth in a research report on Wednesday, April 28th.
+They issued a “buy” rating for the company.
+Finally, CIBC reduced their price objective on shares of Canopy Growth from $55.00 to $38.00 and set a “neutral” rating for the company in a research report on Tuesday, May 11th.
+Six equities research analysts have rated the stock with a sell rating, ten have issued a hold rating, three have given a buy rating and one has issued a strong buy rating to the stock.
+The stock presently has an average rating of “Hold” and a consensus price target of $34.28.

 Canopy Growth Profile